 Did you know that most children in the age group of 18-24 Months find it impossible to count 4 objects and more accurately?
-Yes, when it comes to counting numbers (or enumeration), children can be quite slow to start.
-Many parents start teaching their children 123 numbers by counting objects.
-But our advice to parents is to spend a little time understanding how toddlers learn to count.
-This blog will help parents get started on counting numbers.
+Yes, when it comes to counting numbers (enumeration), children can be quite slow to start.
+Many parents start teaching their kids numbers by counting objects in their environment.
+If you have a young child who is below 3 years and you have been trying to teach it counting in your home, please read this blog.

 - Most children can remember and say the number words up to three, but some of them may not understand their meaning.

 - Most children understand the meaning of one and two as they near 24 months.
 Anything above 2 is viewed by them as many.